tubav/fiteagle/src/site/markdown/developers.md

    ((add your local clone repo)) > Import existing projects >
  * CLI: mvn eclipse:clean
  * Eclipse: right click on the project > Configure > Convert to Maven
+ * Repeat this with all modules in order to be able to refactor code easily